WHAT just happened???

 I then saw the faces of my little ones.
 Their faces filled with a million questions that would’ve sent me into a mom-guilt frenzy.

 But, instead, I calmly I turned to them and explained what God calls us to hate (ie: hate what is evil, cling to what is good)

 We are to hate evil.
 Not people.
 (It was a great teaching opportunity I might add.
-Thank you Holy Spirit) Once my kids saw I was okay, they were fine and Zac eventually simmered down.
+Thank you Jesus) Once my kids saw I was okay, they were fine and Zac eventually simmered down.

-My kids saw that I was unphased by that behavior, heard me speak the truth of God’s word and rise above the atmosphere that she had attempted to create.
+My kids saw that I was unphased by that behavior, heard me speak the truth of God’s love and rise above the atmosphere that she had attempted to create.